nikitasharma0524/nikitasharma0524/README.md

 # Hi, I’m Nikita (ニキタ) 👋🇯🇵

 Frontend Developer (Javascript / Vue / React / Angular) building clean, user-first products.
-With a long-term interest in Japan and friends there, I visited in 2025 and recently passed the NAT-TEST N3 (equivalent to JLPT N3).
+With a long-term interest in Japan and friends there, I visited in 2025 and recently leveling up for N3.
 I’m seeking opportunities to relocate to Japan in 2026 for a long-term career role.

 🎯 **Goal:** Frontend roles in Japan (Tokyo / Remote Japan-friendly)